 Do motorcycles require inspections?

-State motorcycle inspection requirements differ, so a motorcycle inspection in one state may meet another state’s requirements.
-The parts of a motorcycle examined in an inspection will also differ from state to state.
-Learn more about motorcycle insurance requirements by state.
+State motorcycle inspection requirements differ, so an inspection in one state may not meet another state’s requirements.
+The parts of a motorcycle examined in an inspection may also differ from state to state.

 What are common motorcycle inspection points?